jeffswartz/opentok-linux-sdk-samples/Configurable-TURN-Servers/README.md

-# Custom TURN Servers
+# Configurable TURN Servers

-The Custom TURN Servers sample application shows how to use your own TURN servers to route media traffic.
+The Configurable TURN Servers sample application shows how to use your own TURN servers to route media traffic.
 See
 [this documentation](https://tokbox.com/developer/guides/configurable-turn-servers/)
 for basic information on using your own TURN servers in an OpenTok application.